 Criminal Justice and Behavior seeks contributions examining psychological and behavioral aspects of the juvenile and criminal justice systems.
 The concepts "criminal justice’’ and "behavior’’ should be interpreted broadly to include analyses of the etiology of delinquent or criminal behavior, the process of law violation, of victimology, offender classification and treatment, deterrence, and incapacitation.
 The journal will include analyses of both clientele and employees in the justice systems, and it will include analyses of the effects of differing sanctions or programs.
 The journal emphasizes reports of original empirical research, theoretical contributions, development and testing of innovative programs and practices, and critical reviews of literature or theory on central topics of criminal justice and behavior.
 Articles dealing with behavioral aspects of juvenile or criminal justice are welcomed from throughout the world.

 Submissions must be sent electronically to https://mc.manuscriptcentral.com/cjb.
-Manuscripts should be typed and double spaced, with tables, charts, and references on separate pages.
+Manuscripts should be typed in Times New Roman 12-pt font.
+All margins should be set to 1" and text should be double spaced (including references).
+Tables, charts, and references should be placed on separate pages.
 The recommended length for manuscripts submitted to CJB is up to 35 pages.
-Authors should provide justification for manuscript length that exceeds 35 pages, and will not accept for review manuscripts over 45 pages without extenuating circumstances for which Editor approval is required for submission.
-Note that pages here include the abstract, body of the manuscript, references, and all tables and figures.
+Authors should provide justification for manuscript length that exceeds 35 pages.
+Note that pages here include the abstract, body of the manuscript, references, appendices, and all tables and figures.
+Supplemental material to be published online may be included in submissions.
+This material should be labeled as such.

 As with typical manuscript submissions, book reviews should be typed and double spaced, with references on separate pages.
 In addition to summarizing the main thesis and/or arguments presented in the book, book reviews should also offer a balanced and objective critique that addresses (among other aspects deemed appropriate) the novelty or timeliness of the book, the book author’s credentials to speak as an authority on the topic, the thoroughness with which the topic area is covered, the strength of the arguments presented, the structure and organization of the book’s contents, and its implications for criminal justice practice or research.
 Book reviews that only provide a general summary of the book with no further analysis of the book’s quality will not be considered for publication.
 Please be advised that CJB prioritizes reviews for books that have an academic or research-based focused as opposed to biographical works, fiction, or theoretical texts that have a limited empirical basis.
 Therefore, unsolicited book reviewers are advised to select books that align with the aims and scope of CJB.